-The first part of your study timetable is done.
-You know how much time you have have available for study.
-Is that going to be enough to get everyone done.
+The first part of your study plan is done.
+You know how much time you have have available for studying.
+Is that going to be enough to get everything done?

 Before you can figure out how much time you’ll need to get things done, you first have to know WHAT you need to get done.
 That is, what are all of the specific tasks that will determine your grade